Shakira: Achievements

 Shakira has received numerous awards and recognition for her work.
 She is the recipient of four Grammy Awards and fifteen Latin Grammy Awards—the second most for a female artist.
-With over 95 million records sold worldwide before the launching of the 2024 Las Mujeres Ya No Lloran album, Shakira is one of the world's best-selling musicians.
-By 2023, with over 20 billion cumulative views, she was one of the top-10 artists overall of all time on YouTube.
+With over 95 million records sold by 2023, Shakira is one of the world's best-selling musicians.
 By the time she released Laundry Service in 2001, she had already sold 10 million albums in Latin America, according to Billboard.
-Three of her albums are among the best-selling Latin albums in the United States: Fijación Oral, Vol. 1 (8th), Dónde Están los Ladrones?
+Three of her albums are among the best-selling Latin albums in the U.S.: Fijación Oral, Vol. 1 (8th), Dónde Están los Ladrones?
 (9th) and Pies Descalzos (23rd); she is the female artist with the highest number of best-selling Latin albums in the country.
 Fijación Oral, Vol. 1 had become the best-selling Latin pop album and the second best-selling Latin album overall of the 2000s decade in the U.S. Dónde Están los Ladrones? has also been one of the best-selling albums in Argentina, Chile, Colombia and Mexico.
 Pies Descalzos has been among the best-selling albums in Brazil and Colombia.

 According to Nielsen Broadcast Data Systems, "Hips Don't Lie" was the most-played pop song in a single week in American radio history, being played 9,657 times in one week.
 The song made Shakira the first artist in the history of Billboard charts to reach number-one spots on both the Mainstream Top 40 and the Hot Latin Songs chart in the same week (27 June 2006).
 She became the only artist from South America with number-one spots on the U.S. Billboard Hot 100, the Australian ARIA Charts, and the UK singles chart.
 Shakira is the female artist with most top-ten hits on the Billboards Hot Latin Songs chart (37).
 Her song "La Tortura" at one time held the chart's record for most weeks at number one, with the total of 25 non-consecutive weeks.
-She has also had most number-one songs on the Latin Digital Song Sales chart (18) and is the female artist with most number-one hits on the Latin Airplay chart (24).
+She has also had most number-one songs on the Latin Digital Song Sales chart (18) and is the female artist with most number-one hits on the Latin Airplay chart (25).
+Nokia stated in 2010 that there were more Shakira music downloads in the prior year than of any other Latin artist; "She Wolf" was the top download.
+In December 2010, she was ranked number five on Billboards "Online Video's Most Viral Artists of 2010" list, with 404,118,932 views.

 In 2008, Shakira was named honorary chairperson of the Global Campaign for Education.
 In February 2011, at its Cultural Rhythms festival, the Harvard Foundation named Shakira Artist of the Year, awarding her its most prestigious medal.
 The foundation's director praised the nominee: "Her contributions to music and distinguished history of creativity have been applauded by people throughout the world, and she is greatly admired worldwide for her humanitarian efforts".
-The Harvard Gazette wrote of "Shakira's commitment to education and to the needs of those suffering around the world [...] advanced through her humanitarian work".
+The Harvard Gazette wrote of "Shakira's commitment to education and to the needs of those suffering around the world ... advanced through her humanitarian work".